jp-loonytoon/test-generator/README.md

 jupyter notebook
 ```

+### Installing the R kernel

+In case you need to install the R kernel for your Jupyter environment, follow the instructions here: https://richpauloo.github.io/2018-05-16-Installing-the-R-kernel-in-Jupyter-Lab/.

 ## Simulated Test Generation Notebooks

 Run either `generateTest.ipynb` or `generateTestGirth.ipynb` to generate a randomised test response from that data.
 The resulting test responses are saved to `data/results.csv`.